Waiting in the Wings (play): Act III

 May and Lotta engage in friendly banter.
 A visitor, Lotta's son, arrives.
-His father was the cause of May's and Lotta's falling out decades before.
+His father was Lotta's first husband before her falling out with May.
 He tries to persuade Lotta to leave The Wings and come to live with him and his wife and children in Canada, but she refuses.
 The latest new resident is introduced; she was once a music-hall star and the other residents all welcome her by singing her most famous song.

 Critical reaction

 The Broadway version of the play fared a little better with the critics than the original production had, earning mixed reviews.
-Curtain Up commented: "Good as they are the Wings residents can't transform Waiting In the Wings into the first-rate play it never was (the English production was a flop which persuaded Coward's long-time companion and biographer Graham Payn to retire from the stage)."
+Curtain Up commented: "Good as they are the Wings residents can't transform Waiting in the Wings into the first-rate play it never was (the English production was a flop which persuaded Coward's long-time companion and biographer Graham Payn to retire from the stage)."
 However, critic John Simon wrote: "A seemingly inconsequential piece... the play is a wise and compassionate address of the problems of aging and death that confront us all."
 Sheridan Morley wrote, "the play has moments of near-Chekhovian dignity and melancholy, and insights into the process of ageing for people who have made careers out of youth".

 Sybil Thorndike, who played Lotta, later said, "I loved that play.
 It's the most lovely modern play I've played....
 Mind you, it had that same cruelty that The Vortex had.
 My scene with my son was a very cruel scene really, but awfully funny".